synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

     clearResize(): void;
     clearRotation(): void;
     get copyPaste(): CopyPasteActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "copyPaste" must appear on the getter, not the setter. set copyPaste(value: CopyPasteActionState | undefined);
+    set copyPaste(value: CopyPasteActionState | undefined);
     get dragging(): DraggingActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "dragging" must appear on the getter, not the setter. set dragging(value: DraggingActionState | undefined);
+    set dragging(value: DraggingActionState | undefined);
     getState(): Readonly<ActionState>;
     get highlightGroup(): HighlightGroupActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "highlightGroup" must appear on the getter, not the setter. set highlightGroup(value: HighlightGroupActionState | undefined);
+    set highlightGroup(value: HighlightGroupActionState | undefined);
     isDragging(): boolean;
     isLinking(): boolean;
     isResizing(): boolean;
     isRotating(): boolean;
     get linking(): LinkingActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "linking" must appear on the getter, not the setter. set linking(value: LinkingActionState | undefined);
+    set linking(value: LinkingActionState | undefined);
     get resize(): ResizeActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "resize" must appear on the getter, not the setter. set resize(value: ResizeActionState | undefined);
+    set resize(value: ResizeActionState | undefined);
     get rotation(): RotationActionState | undefined;
-    // Warning: (ae-setter-with-docs) The doc comment for the property "rotation" must appear on the getter, not the setter. set rotation(value: RotationActionState | undefined);
+    set rotation(value: RotationActionState | undefined);
 }

-// Warning: (ae-forgotten-export) The symbol "BUILTIN_MIDDLEWARES" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "AppMiddlewares" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal